daojingzhai/Numerical-Analysis/README.md

 # Numerical-Analysis
-In this respository, I will implement some classical algorithms for the problems of mathematical analysis.
+### _Numerical analysis is the study of algorithms that use numerical approximation for the problems of mathematical analysis.
+It naturally finds applications in all fields of engineering and the physical sciences.
+Employ MATLAB & Python, I will implement some classical algorithms for solving problems._

-1. Interpolation, extrapolation, and regression
+### 1. Interpolation, extrapolation, and regression
     - Interpolation
         - Polynomial interpolation
             - Lagrange interpolation